Free LASIK Consultations: Call 888-204-8320 9:00AM–5:00PM

 Treatment Options for Dry Eye

-There are a number of treatment options for dry eye to make you more comfortable.
+There are a number of treatment options for dry eye and chronic dry eye to make you more comfortable.
 In some instances, treating an underlying health issue can help mitigate the symptoms of dry eyes.
 If certain medications are causing your dry eyes, you may be switched to another medication that does not cause dry eye as a side effect.
-Certain prescription medications or procedures can also be used to treat dry eyes, including drugs that reduce eyelid inflammation, eye drops to control inflammation of the cornea, eye inserts that function as artificial tears, drugs that stimulate tear production, or the insertion of punctal plugs (tiny biocompatible silicone plugs) into the drainage ducts on the inner side of the eye to conserve tears.

 Contact Us Today